-- analysed the preparation procedures for the Parent Company's and the consolidated financial statements, involving an examination of the relative Guidelines and connected analyses; - examined and reported on the draft Parent Company's financial statements and the consolidated financial statements for the Group for 2010, supporting the Supervisory Board in the approval process; - received updates on changes in the accounting regulations; - received reports on capital ratios; - examined the report pursuant to Article 19 of Italian Legislative Decree 39/2010, which introduces the requirement for the independent auditors of public interest entities to prepare a report on the fundamental issues arising from the audit, as well as any significant shortcomings that were identified; - received reports on disputes underway with Agenzia delle Entrate; - oversaw the process of transition to the new independent auditors (KPMG), assigned to carry out the auditing task starting from 2012.
+- analysed the preparation procedures for the Parent Company's and the consolidated financial statements, involving an examination of the relative Guidelines and connected analyses; - examined and reported on the draft Parent Company's financial statements and the consolidated financial statements for the Group for 2012, supporting the Supervisory Board in the approval process; - received updates on changes in the accounting regulations; - received reports on capital ratios; - examined the report pursuant to Article 19 of Italian Legislative Decree 39/2010, which introduces the requirement for the independent auditors of public interest entities to prepare a report on the fundamental issues arising from the audit, as well as any significant shortcomings that were identified; - oversaw the process of transition to the new independent auditors (KPMG), assigned to carry out the auditing task starting from 2012.

-Finally, through its specific report, the Committee supported the Supervisory Board in examining the Half-yearly Report and the Quarterly Reports as at 31 March and 30 September 2011.
+Finally, through its specific report, the Committee supported the Supervisory Board in examining the Half-yearly Report and the Quarterly Reports as at 31 March and 30 September 2012.

-In 2011 the Financial Statements Committee met 14 times, including joint meetings with the Control Committee.
+In 2012 the Financial Statements Committee met 16 times, including joint meetings with the Control Committee.